National League of Junior Cotillions

 ALL EVENTS ARE HELD AT THE SNEE FARM COUNTRY CLUB

-FOURTH THRU EIGHTH GRADE CLASS IS FROM 5:30 PM UNTIL 7:00 PM PRIOR TO THE FIRST DANCE CHECK HERE FOR ANY CHANGES IN THE SCHEDULE.
+FOURTH THRU EIGHTH GRADE CLASS IS FROM 6:00 PM until 7:30 PM IN SEPTEMBER PRIOR TO THE FIRST DANCE CHECK HERE FOR ANY CHANGES IN THE SCHEDULE.

-THERE ARE SIX EVENTS BEGINNING SEPTEMBER 20, 27 OCTOBER 4 & 11 OUR FORMAL DANCE IS October 18; OUR FINAL EVENT THE INSTRUCTIONAL DINNER IS OCTOBER 25 AT 6 PM.
-PRIOR TO THE FIRST EVENT ON SEPTEMBER 20 WE EMAIL FINAL DETAILS FOR THE SEASON.
+OUR FINAL EVENT THE INSTRUCTIONAL DINNER IS OCTOBER 29 AT 6 PM.
+PRIOR TO THE FIRST EVENT ON SEPTEMBER 24 WE EMAIL FINAL DETAILS FOR THE SEASON.

 TUITION FOR 2023